bhoward27/es-a3/README.md

 `sudo apt install g++-arm-linux-gnueabihf`

 To run the nodejs server:
-Run make in the 'NodeJs-Code' folder
-Run the command 'node server.js' in the '/mnt/remote/node/nodejs-code-copy' folder on the target Navigate to '192.168.7.2:8088' on your web browser
+Run make in the `NodeJs-Code` folder, run the command `node server.js` in the `/mnt/remote/node/nodejs-code-copy` folder on the target, navigate to `192.168.7.2:8088` on your web browser